Intege123/mediahand/README.md

 # MediaHand

-Note: This project is not maintained anymore.
-The replacement can be found here: https://github.com/Intege123/MediaHand_Spring
+Note: This project is no longer maintained.
+See https://github.com/Intege123/MediaHand_Spring instead.

 JavaFX based application to manage movies, series and other types of media.
 Uses the file-based HSQLDB to save media information.